!

 She’ll continue to incubate for 33-34 days before hatching and that’s when the exciting prospect of raising chicks will begin!

 February 27, 2024: As Peregrine FalconCam Season continues, viewers may have recently noticed several visible bones in the nest box.
 Peregrine Falcons typically consume pigeons, songbirds, and other flying birds as a part of their diet.
-The bones seen in the nest box are likely a result of meals in past years, and have probably become more visible due to Carla and Ecco’s activeness at the site.
+The bones seen in the nest box are likely a result of meals in past years.
+They have probably become more visible due to Carla and Ecco’s activeness at the site.

 A healthy diet is vital to the well-being of the falcons and will ensure they are strong in preparation for potential breeding activity.